oyvinrog/SQLShell/README.md

 - Leverage keyboard shortcuts for efficient workflow
 - Explore the multi-format support for various data sources
 - Create multiple tabs for parallel query development
+- The context-aware suggestions learn from your query patterns
+- Type `table_name.` to see all columns for a specific table
+- After JOIN keyword, the system suggests relevant tables and join conditions

 ## 📋 Requirements